-\$2.6 million as a deferred payment is expected to be received within a year, and was included in prepaid expenses and other current assets on the Company's consolidated balance sheets as of March 31, 2023. \$11.8 million will be held in various escrow accounts for up to 15 months, and was included in restricted cash on the Company's consolidated balance sheets as of March 31, 2023.
-The transaction resulted in a gain of \$17.6 million, which was recorded in Other income, net on the Company's consolidated statements of operations for the three months ended March 31, 2023.
+The Share Purchase Agreement between Ingenio, LLC ("Ingenio") and the Company was executed and the transaction closed on March 20, 2023.
+In accordance with the Share Purchase Agreement, the Company sold all of the issued and outstanding shares of Kasamba subject to certain post-closing adjustments.
+Cash of \$16.9 million was received upon closing, \$2.6 million as a deferred payment is expected to be received within a year, and was included in prepaid expenses and other current assets on the Company's condensed consolidated balance sheets as of June 30, 2023. \$11.8 million was held in various escrow accounts for up to 15 months, and was included in restricted cash on the Company's condensed consolidated balance sheets as of March 31, 2023; however, \$9.5 million of this escrow amount was released during the three months ended June 30, 2023.
+The transaction resulted in a gain of \$17.6 million, which was recognized and presented separately as a gain on divestiture on the Company's condensed consolidated statements of operations for the three months ended March 31, 2023 and six months ended June 30, 2023.